Alvin Davis: Professional career

+Seattle Mariners

+Draft and minor leagues

 After his senior season at Arizona State in 1982, Davis was drafted in June by the Seattle Mariners in the sixth round (138th overall).
 He played the rest of the season in Double-A for the Lynn Sailors in the Eastern League, batting .284 with 12 home runs and 56 runs batted in (RBI) in 74 games.
 Davis continued at that level in 1983 in Tennessee, with the Chattanooga Lookouts in the Southern League.
 He hit .296 with 18 home runs and 83 RBI in 131 games, and nearly averaged a walk per game.

 Davis began the 1984 season in Triple-A, with the Salt Lake City Gulls of the Pacific Coast League.
 After just one game, he was promoted to the majors, due to a hand injury to Ken Phelps on April 6, and Davis remained with Seattle for eight seasons, through 1991.
-In that only game for Salt Lake, he went 2-for-3 with an RBI and a walk, and never returned to the minors.
+In that only game for Salt Lake, he went 2-for-3 with an RBI and a walk.
+He never returned to the minors.